mpv-player/mpv/DOCS/man/options.rst

         should be stored in the texture, up to 4 (rgba).
 By default, this value is equal to the number of components in HOOKED.

+    COMPUTE bw bh
+        Specifies that this shader should be treated as a compute shader, with the block size bw and bh.
+The compute shader will be dispatched with however many blocks are necessary to completely tile over the output.
+        Compute shaders in mpv are treated similarly to fragment shaders, and are still required to produce an output color.
+In addition, mpv provides a special function NAME_map(id) to map from the global ID space to the texture coordinates for all bound textures.
+The only real difference is the fact that you can use shared memory inside compute shaders.

     Each bound texture (via ``BIND``) will make available the following definitions to that shader pass, where NAME is the name of the bound
     texture: